 Discharging Credit Card Debt in Chapter 7

-Once a chapter 7 is filed, the bankruptcy protection, also known as the automatic stay, kicks in and your creditors must stop collection activities.
-A chapter 7 bankruptcy will allow you to discharge the debt owed to your credit card companies and other unsecured creditors so that you will no longer be required to pay them each month thus freeing up cash for your living expenses.
-A chapter 7 will also discharge other unsecured debt.
-Once the Bankruptcy Court issues a discharge of debts, those creditors can no longer collect on the debt thus providing you with the fresh start you need.
+Filing for Chapter 7 bankruptcy triggers an automatic stay, which means your creditors must stop collection activities.
+This type of bankruptcy allows you to discharge your credit card debt and other unsecured debts, freeing up cash for living expenses.
+Once the Bankruptcy Court issues a debt discharge, those creditors can no longer collect on the debt, giving you the fresh start you need.

 Credit Cards and Chapter 13 Bankruptcy